 5-Year-Old Ebola Patient Dies In Uganda In 1st Confirmed Case Outside Congo

 A 5-year-old boy who was diagnosed with Ebola died Wednesday in Uganda, health officials say.
-The boy's younger brother and grandmother are also sick, in a worrying sign of the disease's spread from the large outbreak in the neighboring Democratic Republic of the Congo.
+The boy's younger brother and grandmother are also sick, in a worrying sign of the disease's spread beyond the large outbreak in the neighboring Democratic Republic of the Congo.

-Announcing the two new confirmed cases, Uganda's Ministry of Health says blood tests showed the deceased boy's brother, 3, and grandmother, 50, tested positive for Ebola.
-Both of them are showing some of the disease's worst symptoms, the ministry said, from muscle pain and headache to vomiting blood.
+Uganda's Ministry of Health says blood tests show the deceased boy's brother, 3, and grandmother, 50, have tested positive for Ebola.
+Both are showing symptoms of the disease, from muscle pain and headache to vomiting blood, according to the ministry.
 The two patients are now being cared for under isolation at the Bwera Hospital Ebola Treatment Unit.

-Just days ago, the five-year-old boy and his mother had traveled from the Democratic Republic of Congo to Uganda.

-"Eight contacts have been listed and are currently being followed up," said Dr. Charles Olaro, the ministry's director of clinical services, in a news release about the tragic developments.
+Just days ago, the 5-year-old boy and his mother had traveled from the Democratic Republic of Congo to Uganda.
+"Eight contacts have been listed and are currently being followed up," Charles Olaro, the ministry's director of clinical services, says in a news release about the tragic developments.

-The new patients are in western Uganda's Kasese District, across the border from hotspots in the D.R.C.'s Ebola outbreak.
-The cases come after months of concerns that Ebola would spread to Uganda or other neighboring countries, as the D.R.C.'s outbreak has steadily grown since it began late last summer.
+The new patients are in western Uganda's Kasese District, across the border from hotspots in the DRC's Ebola outbreak.
+That outbreak has grown steadily since it began late last summer, and for months, there have been concerns that the virus would spread to Uganda or other neighboring countries.

 In that part of the border, "There is a lot of movement for various reasons including business, seeking medical and social services," the World Health Organization's office in Uganda says.
 The agency adds that before this week, suspected cases had led them to send 50 blood samples to be tested for Ebola — and that while none of those tested positive, the 51st sample did.